 - Upset stomach

 - Strong acetone on your breath (this is also a sign of normal ketosis in the early stages, but will accompany some of these other symptoms in cases of ketoacidosis)

 If you experience any of these symptoms and are a type 1 or type 2 diabetic, seek immediate medical attention, you may be experiencing ketoacidosis.
 Keep in mind, this condition most typically occurs in cases of Type 1 diabetes and rarely in cases of Type 2 diabetes.

+Ketosis vs ketoacidosis: what’s the difference?
 Ketosis should never be confused with diabetic ketoacidosis.
-Ketosis is a natural metabolic state, whereas ketoacidosis is a dangerous medical condition that almost exclusively affects Type 1 diabetics.
+Ketosis is a natural metabolic state, whereas ketoacidosis is a dangerous medical condition that is almost exclusively a complication of Type 1 diabetes.
 We hope this cleared some of the confusion for you.
-If you are a type I or type 2 diabetic exploring ketosis, work closely with your health care provider to help prevent any possible complications.
+If you are a type I or type 2 diabetic exploring ketosis, work closely with your health care provider to discuss diabetes management, ensure you don’t possess concerning risk factors that can result in complications.